Solid Fuel Carbon Tax (SFCT)

 How to file a return and make a payment

-Customers registered for ROS can file returns and make payments on ROS.
+Suppliers registered for ROS should file returns and make payments on ROS.

-Customers not registered for ROS can make a return using the Form SFCT1.
-The completed return should be sent to the Collector General’s Division.
+Suppliers not registered for ROS can make a return using the Form SFCT1 Return and Declaration.
+The completed return should be submitted to Revenue using MyEnquiries, which is available via myAccount.
+Alternatively, completed returns may be sent by post to the Collector General’s Division.